 What is vaping?

 E-cigarettes are nicotine delivery devices that have a battery, a heating element and a container for liquid.
-When the liquid is heated, users inhale the vapor.
+When the liquid is heated, users inhale the aerosol.
 The liquids are usually flavored and contain nicotine, so users experience a taste sensation as well as a hit of the same addictive stimulant found in cigarettes.

-Vaping or vaporizing is the word used to describe inhaling the vapor produced by e-cigarettes or similar devices like vaporizers or vapor pens.
+Vaping or vaporizing is the word used to describe inhaling the aerosol produced by e-cigarettes or similar devices like vaporizers or vapor pens.
 One brand, Juul, has become so popular that a new verb, Juuling, is widely used.

 The risks of vaping